-- (iv) The candidate has been assessed by the Board to have met the fit and proper requirements outlined in the Guidelines on Fit and Proper Person Requirements as issued by Labuan FSA. - 7.3 The Labuan takaful operator when carrying out the assessment on the suitability of the candidate must be satisfied, based on a reasonably robust assessment process, that the candidate has: - adequate technical experience (which includes the use of relevant analytics) and has had key responsibilities in performing valuations of actuarial liabilities for general takaful business; - (ii) continuously be informed on emerging developments in takaful business and actuarial practice which are relevant to the duties of an Appointed Actuary; - (iii) adequate experience in engaging with members of the Board and senior management, in particular the ability to communicate and contextualise the results of technical actuarial assessments in a clear and comprehensible manner to key stakeholders who may not have an actuarial background; - (iv) a good professional track record; - (v) not been the subject of findings of a material contravention of the standards of any actuarial professional body or any law or regulation relating to actuarial conduct; and - (vi) no conflict of interest that would impair his ability to effectively discharge his duties as an Appointed Actuary.
+- (ii) The candidate possesses at least three (3) years of relevant post qualification practical experience as a Fellow of one of the respective professional bodies highlighted in paragraph 7.2(i); - (iii) The candidate meets the relevant continued professional development requirements; and - (iv) The candidate has been assessed by the Board to have met the fit and proper requirements outlined in the Guidelines on Fit and Proper Person Requirements as issued by Labuan FSA. - 7.3 The Labuan takaful operator when carrying out the assessment on the suitability of the candidate must be satisfied, based on a reasonably robust assessment process that the candidate has: - (i) adequate technical experience (which includes the use of relevant analytics) and has had key responsibilities in performing valuations of actuarial liabilities for general takaful business; - (ii) continuously be informed on emerging developments in takaful business and actuarial practice which are relevant to the duties of an Appointed Actuary; - (iii) adequate experience in engaging with members of the Board and senior management, in particular the ability to communicate and contextualise the results of technical actuarial assessments in a clear and comprehensible manner to key stakeholders who may not have an actuarial background; - (iv) a good professional track record; - (v) not been the subject of findings of a material contravention of the standards of any actuarial professional body or any law or regulation relating to actuarial conduct; and - (vi) no conflict of interest that would impair his ability to effectively discharge his duties as an Appointed Actuary.
 The candidate with multiple statutory appointments i.e. part of the group actuarial resources, must disclose any potential conflict of interest to the Board prior to the appointment.
-The Appointed Actuary must exercise professional accountability and impartiality in providing the actuarial services to the Labuan takaful operator at all times.
+The Appointed Actuary must exercise professional accountability and impartiality in providing the actuarial services to the Labuan takaful operator at all times. - 7.4 A Labuan takaful operator must notify Labuan FSA in writing of the appointment of the Appointed Actuary no later than ten (10) working days from the date of appointment.
+Similarly, the Labuan takaful operator shall also notify Labuan FSA in writing of the cessation of its Appointed Actuary and the reasons for it no later than ten (10) working days from the date of the Labuan takaful operator giving to or receiving from, the Appointed Actuary notice of cessation.

-- 7.4 A Labuan takaful operator must notify Labuan FSA in writing of the appointment of the Appointed Actuary no later than ten (10) working days from the date of appointment.
-Similarly, the Labuan takaful operator shall also notify Labuan FSA in writing of the cessation of its Appointed Actuary and the reasons for it no later than ten (10) working days from the date of the Labuan takaful operator giving to or receiving from, the Appointed Actuary notice of cessation. - 7.5 The Labuan takaful operator must appoint another person as its Appointed Actuary no later than three (3) months from the effective date of the cessation and notify Labuan FSA in writing no later than ten (10) working days from the date of appointment. - 7.6 Where the Labuan takaful operator utilises its group actuarial resources including those with multiple statutory appointments or outsources to the third party actuarial function, the Appointed Actuary shall maintain professional accountability and impartiality needed in providing his actuarial services to the Labuan takaful operator.
-The outsourcing of actuarial function to third party would be subject to the prior approval of Labuan FSA in accordance with the Guidelines on External Service Arrangements for Labuan Financial Institutions.
-The Appointed Actuary, amongst others, must take reasonable steps to avoid actual and potential conflicts of interest in the course of carrying out his duties. - 7.7 Pursuant to Section 153 of LIFSSA, Labuan FSA may remove an Appointed Actuary of a Labuan takaful operator if it reasonably believes that the Appointed Actuary is not carrying his roles and responsibilities in line with the requirements or the spirit intended by the Guidelines.
+- 7.5 The Labuan takaful operator must appoint another person as its Appointed Actuary no later than three (3) months from the effective date of the cessation and notify Labuan FSA in writing no later than ten (10) working days from the date of the appointment. - 7.6 Where the Labuan takaful operator utilises its group actuarial resources including those with multiple statutory appointments or outsources to the third party actuarial function, subject to Labuan FSA's approval, the Appointed Actuary shall maintain professional accountability and impartiality needed in providing his actuarial services to the Labuan takaful operator.
+The Appointed Actuary, amongst others, must take reasonable steps to avoid actual and potential conflicts of interest in the course of carrying out his duties. - 7.7 Pursuant to section 193 of LFSSA, Labuan FSA may remove an Appointed Actuary of a Labuan takaful operator if it reasonably believes that the Appointed Actuary is not carrying his roles and responsibilities in line with the requirements or the spirit intended by this Guidelines.